Universal Translation Services

 9. Milim Yafot Me’eleh by Idan Raichel

-The song “Word Prettier than these” is another masterpiece by Idan Raichel that includes Ethiopian music and Amharic lyrics.
+The song “Word Prettier than These” is another masterpiece by Idan Raichel that includes Ethiopian music and Amharic lyrics.

 lyrics in hebrew